ufosc/OSC-Proximity-Chat-App/README.md

 Unfortunately, as of Spring Semester of 2024, the app is still under development and you cannot download justttt yet.
 However, we promise it will be out soon! 🙏

-Want to speed up the development speed?
+Want to speed up the development?
 Join our team by follow the instructions in [contributing](#contributing)!

 ## Contributing
 As an open source project, developers of all walks of life are encouraged to pick up issues and speed up the development of the app!
 However, it is probably a good idea to get yourself used to the app's structure!